Gurkchilli/VehicleRental/README.md

 #### User stories

 As a business owner I want to keep track of all previous bookings of my vehicles so that I can gather data and learn more about how the business goes.
-I alse want to track how far, adn for how long the renter drives so that I can accurately charge for the renting period
+I also want to track how far, and for how long the renter drives, so that I can accurately charge for the renting period

 As a renter I want to book a vehicle on specific dates and times so that I know exactly when my renting period starts.
 I want to be able to book different types of cars so that I can choose what is most suitable for my situation.
-I also want to know how much to pay after I have turned in my vehicle.
+I also want to know how much to pay after I have returned my vehicle.